PointCloudLibrary/pcl/doc/advanced/content/exceptions_guide.rst

   #endif

-Exceptions handling is really context dependent so there is no general rule that can apply but here are some of the most used:
+Exceptions handling is really context dependent so there is no general rule that can be applied but here are some of the most used guidelines:

   * exit with some error if the exception is critical
   * modify the parameters for the function that threw the exception and recall it again
-* throw an exception in your turn with meaningful message saying that you encountred an exception
+  * throw an exception with a meaningful message saying that you encountred an exception
   * continue (really bad)